Vertex Nomination in Richly Attributed Networks: Network-Oblivious Vertex Nomination

-satisfy $\p_{\FFt}( D_5)=\p_{\FFt}( D_6)=1$. \end{assu} Under Assumption \ref{ass:A3}, we have that $\mathcal{I}(u;\bbg_2)\stackrel{a.s.}{=}\mathcal{Y}(u;\bbg_2)\stackrel{a.s.}{=}\{u\}$, and the consistency criteria are almost surely equivalent.
+where $\Xi({\bf g_1},\mo({\bf g_2}),V^*)[k]$ denotes the $k$-th element in the ordering $\Xi({\bf g_1},\mo({\bf g_2}),V^*)$ (i.e., the rank-$k$ vertex under $\Phi$). \end{assu} A network-oblivious VN scheme $\Xi$ is then a VN scheme as in Definition~\ref{def:VN}, where the consistency criterion of Equation~\eqref{eq:consis} is replaced with that in Equation~\eqref{eq:consis3} and we further require Equation~\eqref{eq:NOVN} to hold.
+As with FA-VN schemes, we consider distributions satisfying the following assumption. \begin{assu} Let $( (G_1,\bX,\bW),(G_2,\bY,\bZ))\sim F^{(n,m)}_{\Theta}\in\mathcal{F}^{(n,m)}$ and define the events $D_5=\{ \bX=P_\sigma\bX \implies \sigma = \id \}$ and $D_6=\{ \bY=P_\sigma\bY \implies \sigma = \id \}$. $F^{(n,m)}_{\Theta}$ is such that $\p_{\FFt}( D_5)=\p_{\FFt}( D_6)=1$. \end{assu} We note the parallel between this assumption and Assumption~\ref{ass:A2}, while noting that the two assumptions concern permutations acting on markedly different objects (graphs, in the case of Assumption~\ref{ass:A2} and vertex-level features in the case of Assumption~\ref{ass:A3}).
+Under Assumption~\ref{ass:A3}, we have that $\mathcal{I}(u;\bbg_2)\stackrel{a.s.}{=}\mathcal{Y}(u;\bbg_2)\stackrel{a.s.}{=}\{u\}$, and the consistency criteria of Assumption~\ref{ass:NOVN} are almost surely equivalent.
 As in Section \ref{sec:nofeat}, under this assumption, we have that Bayes optimality cannot be improved by ignoring the network.
 Indeed, one can show that the NO-VN scheme is almost surely a FA-VN scheme, and we are led once again to ask under what circumstances VN performance will be strictly worsened by ignoring the network (and subsequently, the edge features).
 To this end, we wish to compare Bayes optimality of NO-VN with that of FA-VN.